eadiesn/eadiesn.github.io/_posts/2014-11-1-champions.markdown

 The people we picked isn't the point.
 The point is that I had 3 people on my list that I hadn't talked to in over six months.
 SIX MONTHS I had gone without even an email, and here I expected them to come tearfully say some nice things about me.

 If, in thinking about this now, you discover that there are people on your Funeral 5 that you've neglected to contact, put a recurring calendar reminder to spend an hour sending emails to your Champions.
 Just one hour every month or so is enough to remind the people who love you that you love them, and you're still doing cool stuff, and you want to check in and see how they are.
 I think this also, like, releases oxytocin.

 ## Conclusion

-This blog post is stream-of-concious shitty, but now I get to write 750 words about whatever I want on Ryan Donaldson's blog **and** I've written public shout outs to five people I love dearly dearly so it's not all bad.
+This blog post is stream-of-conciousness shitty, but now I get to write 750 words about whatever I want on Ryan Donaldson's blog **and** I've written public shout outs to five people I love dearly dearly so it's not all bad.

 (PS: RIP Grandpa.
 I wear your J. Crew sweater all the time.)